Oredev 2012 - Day 2

 Reginald Braithwaite – The Rebellion Imperative

-After stating that wealth breeds ineffectiveness, that the powerful enforce stasis and that we are not in the business, we are the business, Reginald quoted some passages from “Marketing Warfare”, which defines the four sustainable positions in a market (there are other positions, but they are not sustainable):
+After stating that wealth breeds ineffectiveness, that the powerful enforce stasis and that we are not in the business, we are the business, Reginald quoted some passages from “Marketing Warfare”, which defines the four sustainable positions in a market (there are other positions, but they aren’t sustainable):

 - The leader